 Another benefit of nuclear power over fossil fuels is a better degree of energy efficiency relative to the energy density of the input.
 A single kilogram of uranium-235 can produce as much energy as 1.5 million kilogram or 1500 tons of coal.
 Note that uranium-235 has an energy density of 24.5 million kWh/g.
 On the other hand, the butane and propane variants of liquefied petroleum gas have an energy density of around 13.8 kWh/kg while gasoline and diesel fuel have an energy density of approximately 13 kWh/kg.

 Furthermore, when compared to some renewable sources of energy, nuclear power is more reliable because it can continuously generate electricity with less intermission.
 In other words, it produces electricity whenever required.
-Remember that one of the notable drawbacks of wind power and solar power is intermittency.
+Remember that one of the notable drawbacks of wind power and solar power, including photovoltaic solar power and concentrated solar power, is intermittency.
 To be specific, the operation these alternative sources of energy is heavily dependent on weather conditions, thus they cannot produce electricity on demand and have to rely on storage technologies.

 The World Nuclear Association maintains that the role of renewable energy sources in meeting current and future electricity demand will always be limited due to their intermittent availability and diffuse nature.
 However, the most recent findings from the Intergovernmental Panel on Climate Change or IPCC said that with enough support from governments, renewable energy supply could account for almost 80 percent of energy supply within 40 years.